PowerShell for Office 365

 Module 8 covers the Security and Compliance Center.
 This is a subset of the Exchange Online cmdlets.
 When it comes to using them, it can reach across various pillars to span both SharePoint and Exchange.
 In this module, we’ll look at the different options we have in PowerShell when it comes to the Security and Compliance Center.

 Try Risk Free

-Skill Me Up subscriptions include unlimited access to on-demand courses with the most comprehensive online training for the Microsoft cloud and learning credits included for hands-on lab access.
+Skill Me Up subscriptions include unlimited access to on-demand courses with live lab lab environments with our Real Time Labs feature for hands-on lab access.

 - Access to Real Time Lab environments and lab guides